Writing Top Ten

 Furthermore, Jakob Nielson shows that users do not even read on the screen—they scan.
 He suggests using keywords, meaningful headers and subheads, and keeping to one idea per paragraph.

 Use specific evidence to support your claims.
-The Greeks promoted ethos as a foundation for successful rhetoric.
+The Greeks promoted ethos as a foundation for successful rhetoric: in other words, you gain a good reputation for being credible if you support your ides.
 Think of credibility as supporting what you write with the best evidence.
 Why “believe” or “feel” or “opine” when you can “know”?
 Support ideas, suppositions, and claims with specific evidence.
 Remember Hitchens’ Razor:

 |“||That which can be asserted without evidence can be dismissed without evidence.||”|